Howell, Michigan: 20th century

 The Howell Home Rule City Charter was adopted in 1955.

+With its rural and suburban lifestyle, but proximity to I-96 and the Detroit Metroplex, Howell of the 20th century became home to numerous corporate leaders in manufacturing, financial services, transportation and distribution.
+The largest employers include Thai Summit America Corp, Citizens Insurance, Livingston Educational Service Agency, St. Joseph Mercy Hospital, Howell Public Schools, Livingston County, Pepsi Bottling Group and Norvares US.

 The 1920s saw a national revival of the Ku Klux Klan following the release of the 1915 film The Birth of a Nation.
 This "second wave" of the Klan expanded its targets to include not only African Americans but also Catholics, Jews, and immigrants.

 As a result of Howell's reputation as a destination for former slaves, and for its thriving African American business community, the city was targeted by hate groups, especially the Klan.

-It increased across Michigan and Livingston County during the American civil rights era.
-Since the 1970s, Howell has had a national reputation for being associated with the Klan.
+It increased across Michigan, Metro Detroit and Livingston County during the American civil rights era.
+Since the 1970s, the Howell area has had a reputation for being associated with the Klan.
 White supremacist leader and Michigan Grand Dragon (1971–1979) Robert E. Miles held gatherings on his farm 12 miles north of the city in Cohoctah Township.
 Miles died in 1992, but the gatherings, including the burning of crosses, continued.

 The Livingston Diversity Council, founded in response to a 1988 cross burning on the lawn of a Black family, has been promoting diversity and inclusion in the county.
 While they are numerous in Metro Detroit, as of 2011, Howell was not listed as an active home to any hate group by the Southern Poverty Law Center.